 - Vocabulary development

 - Language development

 - Audition

 - Communication

 - Advocacy skills

+- Other skills listed in the Expanded Core Curriculum

 - 4. Should the DHH itinerant service be listed as an instructional or related service?
 Instructional service.

-5. How much time is the DHH itinerant service?
+- 5. How much time is the DHH itinerant service?